typescriptlover/lope/README.md

 # lope

+`bun install @fell/lope`

 **why**

-_sometimes you just want a small handy image storage without a hassle to set up, especially for personal projects or development environments_
+_sometimes you just want a quick n easy image storage that does the job, without a hassle to set up, especially for personal projects or development environments_

 > also, this is mostly for my personal use

+**how to**

+lope is meant to be used server-side, handling file uploading and returning to client.

 **pkgs**

-- `node redis` as redis client
+- `redis` from node as redis client
 - `pika` for generating file ids
 - `chalk` for pretty logs